It is recommended that the tenant and the Robots have the same time zone.

 The amount of login attempts a user can make before the account is locked.
 The default value is 10 attempts.
 You can set a value between 2 and 10.

-- Run Disconnected Hours - Enables you to specify the number of hours an Attended Robot can run offline, without checking for its license in Orchestrator.
+- Run Disconnected Hours - Enables you to specify the number of hours a Robot, regardless of its type, can run offline, without checking for its license in Orchestrator.
 By default, it is set to 0.
 The maximum accepted value is 168 hours.
 This setting is applied when you first connect the Robot to Orchestrator, or after the UiPath Robot service is restarted.
 If you are running the Community version, you need to restart the tray for the change to take effect.
 Logs are cached locally while the Robot is offline, and are sent to Orchestrator when it reconnects.

 Please note that if you restart the UiPath Robot service or the machine the Robot is running on while in an offline environment, the license is lost.